-An indication to a student that the student's behavior has resulted in a sanction extremely close to suspension.
+An indication to a student that his behavior has resulted in a sanction extremely close to suspension.
 The probation is imposed for a defined period of time.
 Any further misconduct while on disciplinary probation will result in suspension from the Law Center.